Graphs with unique Grundy dominating sets

 The reverse direction of the statement of the theorem is trivial. \end{proof}

-By combining Proposition~\ref{prp:ggrt-twins} and Theorem~\ref{thm:ggrt-forest}, we get a characterization of all iso-unique Grundy total domination forests.
-The result can be best described by the following algorithm for recognition of such forests.
+By combining Proposition~\ref{prp:ggrt-twins} and Theorem~\ref{thm:ggrt-forest}, we get a characterization of all iso-unique Grundy total domination trees.
+The result can be best described by the following algorithm for recognition of such trees.